Regret-Optimal Filtering for Prediction and Estimation

-A key element in our solution to the regret-optimal estimator is a solution to the Nehari problem in Theorem \ref{th:reduction}.
-Recall that its solution provides the best approximation (in the operator norm) for the anticausal part of the transfer function $\nabla_\gamma^{-1}(z) L(z)H^\ast(z^{-\ast})\Delta^{-\ast}(z^{-\ast})$.
-We denote this anticausal part as $T(z)$ which appears explicitly below in \eqref{eq:T_causal}.
-By having the operator $T(z)$, we can provide a solution for the Nehari problem. \begin{lemma} For any $\gamma$, the optimal solution to the Nehari problem with $T(z)$ in \eqref{eq:T_causal} is
+Also here, the solution to the Nehari problem plays an elemental part in the solution.
+In the causal scenario here, the strictly anticausal part of $\nabla_\gamma(z) K_0(z)\Delta(z)$ is denoted by $T(z)$ (given explicitly in \eqref{eq:T_causal}), and its approximation is given as follows. \begin{lemma}[Solution to the Nehari problem - causal] The optimal solution to the Nehari problem (Problem \ref{pro:nehari}) with the strictly anticausal operator $T(z)$ (Eq. \eqref{eq:T_causal}) is

 where